Monkee-Boy/vagrant/readme.md

 This is the default Monkee-Boy Vagrantfile.
 It uses the awesome [Vaprobash](https://github.com/fideloper/Vaprobash).

+## Usage

+* `git clone git@github.com:Monkee-Boy/vagrant.git && cd vagrant`
+* Modify line 108 in `Vagrantfile` to your root Sites directory.
+This will be the synced directory and the path to adding your vhosts.
+* `vagrant up`
+* Use `vagrant ssh` if you need to make any changes or to have further control.

+### Add Domain

+* `cd` to this git repo.
+* `vagrant ssh -c 'sudo vhost -s some-domain.com -d /vagrant/clientname/site'`

 ## The Dev Team

 Handcrafted with ♥ in Austin, Texas by the [Monkee-Boy Troop](http://www.monkee-boy.com/about/the-troop.php).